Sachima: Fujian

 Many of the Fujian distribution companies manufacture packaged versions of Sachima.
 This version has sesame and is made of wheat flour, vegetable oil, egg, milk, granular sugar, and malt sugar.
 The taste is comparatively plain compared to the more sweetened Cantonese version.

 Mauritius

-In Mauritius, sachima is called "gâteau macaroni" (lit. translated as "macaroni cake").
+In Mauritius, sachima is called "gâteau macaroni" (lit. "macaroni cake").
 It is a traditional Chinese cake sold and eaten by Sino-Mauritians.

 Myanmar (Burma)

 A similar dish called mayway mont (မရွေးမုန့်), consisting of puffed grains of early ripened glutinous rice congealed into a mass with jaggery syrup, is a popular traditional Burmese snack or mont.